jerrybeanman/FileTransfer/README.md

   - TCP : Async Select
   - UDP : Asynchrounous I/O

 To prevent stack overflow errors when recieving UDP datagrams, the application implements a circular buffer that controls the data processing on a seperate thread.
-Through stress testing, the application is able to send 60k datagrams 2000 times without losing a single datagram (Under a fairly stable network).
+Through stress testing, the application is able to send size of 60k datagrams 10000 times without losing a single datagram (Under a fairly stable network).

+The application also mimics some of the functionalities provided by WireShark to calculates and display a statistics report on every transmission.
 [Append '?ts=4' to the URL to change the tab size to 4 on the file that you are currently viewing]